Tuxdude/repobuddy/repobuddy/tests/list.md

 2. Invoke -v and --version
 3. Invoke init -h, init --help and help init
 4. Invoke status -h, status --help and help status
+5. Invoke help with an unsupported command
-5. Verify that the right handlers are invoked.
+6. Verify that the right handlers are invoked.

 Fetching Repo Manifest
 ----------------------